Benkos Biohó

+Benkos Biohó (late 16th century — 1621), also known as Domingo Biohó was a character created between legend and history considered a Mandinka leader who is described in literature to have escaped from the slave port of Cartagena with ten others.

+While there is no direct relationship between him and the municipality of San Basilio de Palenque, contemporary literary culture has led to the belief that he is the founder of the town, though this is inaccurate.

-Benkos Biohó (late 16th century — 1621), also known as Domingo Biohó was a Mandinka and South American leader who escaped from the slave port of Cartagena with ten others and founded San Basilio de Palenque, then known as the "village of the maroons", located in what is now Northern Colombia.
-In 1713 it became the first free village in the Americas by decree from the King of Spain, when he gave up sending his troops on futile missions to attack their fortified mountain hideaway.
+In 1713 San Basilio de Palenque became the first free village in the Americas by decree from the King of Spain, when he gave up sending his troops on futile missions to attack their fortified mountain hideaway.

 Biography

 Biohó was born into a royal family in Guinea Bissau.
-He was of Mandinka origin He was seized by the Portuguese slave trader, Pedro Gomes Reinel, sold to businessman Juan Palacios, and later, after transportation to what is now Colombia in South America, sold again to the Spaniard Alonso del Campo in 1596, in Cartagena de Indias.
+He was of Mandinka origin.
+He was seized by the Portuguese slave trader, Pedro Gomes Reinel, sold to businessman Juan Palacios, and later, after transportation to what is now Colombia in South America, sold again to the Spaniard Alonso del Campo in 1596, in Cartagena de Indias.
 He made his first escape when the boat that was transporting him down the Magdalena River sank.
 He was recaptured but escaped again in 1599 into the marshy lands southeast of Cartagena.
 He organized an army that came to dominate all of the Montes de María region.
 He also formed an intelligence network and used the information collected to help organize more escapes and to guide the runaway slaves into the liberated territory, known as settlement.
 He used the title "king of Arcabuco".